This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-Reluctantly, Valeena entered her room via the large glass, chocolate colored double doors and sat on her canopy four poster bed; throwing herself back against the faded blue pillows.
-The curtains were a lovely shade of pastel blue, her blankets and pillow case a darker ocean blue.
-The frame of the bed was the same chocolate brown color as the door.
-Across from her bed sat a chipped vanity table with a large, oval mirror that she sometimes threw a scarf over.
+Reluctantly, Valeena drug herself back to her room and sat on her canopy four poster bed; throwing herself back against the faded blue pillows.
+She stared silently across her room where a chipped vanity table with a large, oval mirror that she sometimes threw a scarf over, sat.

 “But, is not the eldest who is next in line for the throne?”
 Valeena questioned as confusion crossed her lovely face.

 “Why do you enjoy testing me?
 Of course not!
-It is whomever I decide, and Princess Aurory seems far more suited to running a kingdom than you!”
+It is whomever I decide, and Princess Aurory at five years old seems far more suited to running a kingdom than you!”
 Valeena was then shooed away with threats of being locked in her room for a month if she bothered the Queen with such nonsense again.

-Valeena suddenly felt foolish speaking to the animal as the rain continued in light, misty drops.
-She could not help but look out towards Evil Forest, hoping to see the legendary Night Demon.
-The demon was well known throughout the lands of the Zula continent, striking terror into the hearts of all those who believed it.
+Valeena felt foolish speaking to the animal as the rain continued in light, misty drops.
+She could not help but look out towards Evil Forest, hoping to see the legendary Night Demon that was well known throughout the lands of the Zula continent, striking terror into the hearts of all those who believed it.

 “Leave the castle at once.”
 A husky voice whispered in the chill of the night, slicing into Valeena’s thoughts and pulling her mind back to the castle.
 Valeena, who had never felt cold a day in her life, felt a chill run down her spine.